 - While listing out your hobbies, try to align your interests along the lines of what might be relevant for the recruiter

 - Try to quantify your interests and achievements.
-Merely mentioning 'travelling' or 'music' as a hobby adds no value to your resume whatsoever
+Merely mentioning 'traveling' or 'music' as a hobby adds no value to your resume whatsoever

-- Go for sans-serif fonts (Arial, Verdana, Trebuchet MS, Century Gothic, Calibri, Lucida Sans, Tahoma, etc.) over serif fonts
+- Go for sans-serif fonts such as Arial, Verdana, Trebuchet MS, Century Gothic, Calibri, Lucida Sans, Tahoma, etc. over serif fonts

-- Most ATSes are unable to process serif fonts - hence, sans serif fonts are your best bet
+- Most ATS are unable to process serif fonts, hence, sans serif fonts are your best bet

-- Make sure that the font size is not smaller than 10 and not larger than 12 (for the section points and not section headings)
+- Make sure that the font size is not smaller than 10 points and no larger than 12 points for the section points

-- Formatting & legibility of the text can't be compromised in the quest to reduce a resume to 1 page
+- You cant compromise the formatting and legibility of the text in the quest to reduce a resume to 1 page

-- Make sure that you leave a minimum of 1 inch margin on all sides
+- Make sure that you leave a minimum of 0.5-inch margin on all sides

 - Before you send across your resume, print it out to see how it would look on paper